Cacti/plugin_syslog/README.md

 ## Installation

-To install the syslog plugin, simply copy the plugin_sylog directory to Cacti's plugins directory and rename it to simply 'syslog'.
+To install the syslog plugin, simply copy the plugin_syslog directory to Cacti's plugins directory and rename it to simply 'syslog'.
 Once you have done this, goto Cacti's Plugin Management page, and Install and Enable the plugin.
 Once this is complete, you can grant users permission to view syslog messages, as